Pancreatic Cancer (cont.)

 If a pancreatic cancer is found at an early stage (stage I and stage II) and is contained locally within or around the pancreas, surgery may be recommended.
 Surgery is the only curative treatment for pancreatic cancer.
 The surgical procedure most commonly performed to remove a pancreatic cancer is a "Whipple" procedure (pancreatoduodenectomy).
 It often comprises removal of a portion of the stomach, the duodenum (the first part of the small intestine), pancreas, bile ducts, lymph nodes, and gallbladder.
 It is important to be evaluated at a hospital with lots of experience performing pancreatic cancer surgery because the operation is a big one and evidence shows that experienced surgeons better select people who can get through the surgery safely and also better judge who will most likely benefit from the operation.
 In experienced hands, mortality from the surgery itself is less than 4%.

-After the Whipple surgery, patients typically spend about one week in the hospital recovering from the operation.
+After the Whipple surgery, patients typically spend about 1 week in the hospital recovering from the operation.
 Complications from the surgery can include blood loss (anemia), leakage from the reconnected intestines or ducts, or slow return of bowel function.
-Recovery to presurgical health can often take several months.
+Recovery to presurgical health often can take several months.

 Viewers share their comments